Composting as a co-op Member

 Q: How do I join the Co-Op (and start composting)?

-It is easy!
-Sign up for a one-hour new member orientation, which is offered several times each month.
-You can choose to register at the site with the most convenient time for you, regardless of where you ultimately plan to drop off your compost.
-You will then receive a link to the member agreement in your email.
+To join the co-op you must attend a one-hour new member orientation.
+You may attend any orientation, at whatever time most convenient for you – regardless of where you ultimately choose to compost.
+You will then receive a link to sign the new member agreement in your email.

 Q: How do I access the bin at my site?

-- Cover your “greens” (nitrogen-rich, wet materials like food scraps) with “browns” (dry materials like leaves, non-glossy paper, cardboard) to reduce odor.
+- Cover your wet ‘greens’ (nitrogen-rich materials like food scraps) with dry ‘browns’ (fallen leaves, non-glossy paper, cardboard).
+This reduces odor.

 Q. What should I bring to a work day?

-We adopted this model, which was the result extensive experimentation, testing, and prototyping by the Joshua Singer and the Washington DC Department of Parks and Recreation.
-The DC Community Compost Cooperative Network currently has over 50 bins.
-Learn more about their work here and sign up for the excellent DC Urban Gardeners newsletter.
+The co-ops compost bins are modeled after the designs implemented by Joshua Singer and the Washington DC Department of Parks and Recreation.
+The DC Community Compost Cooperative Network has over 50 active bins in the DC area.

 Q: How much can each bin accommodate?

-The bins we estimate can accommodate the waste from 70 individual households.
+The bins can accommodate the waste from approximately 70 individual households.